 I had an extra can of pumpkin from the Pumpkin Stout Cupcake recipe that I made a month or so back, and figured why not use it up.
 I pulled out a Pumpkin book that I picked up at the local grocery store in the checkout line.
 You know the book I’m talking about.
 The little 5×7 theme book that contain the basic brands recipes.
 A company called Favorite Brand Name Recipes published this book.
 They had a nice little pumpkin chocolate chip muffin recipe that looked appealing.

-I made a few minor modifications to the recipe.
-The original recipe called for 1/2 cup chopped walnuts.
-That was a little much for me.
+I made a few minor modifications to the recipe to get what I was looking for.
+The original recipe also called for 1/2 cup chopped walnuts.
+Since I’m not a big walnut lover, that was a little much for me.
 You could easily omit this, or even go with 1/4 cup instead to reduce the amount of walnuts.
 And of course, if I’m reducing walnuts, I’m adding to the chocolate chips by that amount.

 It’s a simple recipe, with a short 10 minute preparation time and a baking time of 15 minutes.
 They are best enjoyed warm, but will easily hold for a few days.